Francesca Polletta, Professor

 political sociology, social movements, culture, narrative, democracy

 Francesca Polletta is Professor of Sociology at the University of California, Irvine.
 She came to UCI from Columbia University, where she was an assistant and associate professor.
 She received her BA in the Sociology of Law from Brown University in 1984 and her PhD in Sociology from Yale University in 1994.
-She has been a fellow at the Radcliffe Institute for Advanced Study, the Open Society Institute, the Russell Sage Foundation, and the Vreije Universitat, Amsterdam.
-She is currently a Senior Fellow in the Successful Societies Program of the Canadian Institute for Advanced Research.
+She has been a fellow at the Radcliffe Institute for Advanced Study, the Open Society Institute, the Russell Sage Foundation, the Canadian Institute for Advanced Research, and the Vreije Universitat, Amsterdam.